sthagen/kiirastuli/README.md

 ## Bug Tracker

-Feature requests and bug reports are bested entered in the [todos of kiirastuli](https://todo.sr.ht/~sthagen/kiirastuli).
+Feature requests and bug reports are best entered in the [todos of kiirastuli](https://todo.sr.ht/~sthagen/kiirastuli).

 ## Primary Source repository